goodmodule/rbac/README.md

 I needed hierarchical role based access control for my projects based on ExpressJS.
 I had one requirement.
 This structure must be permanently stored in various storages.
-For example in memory, file, Redis and Mongoose.
+For example in memory or Mongoose.
 Because there is a lot of options for storing of data and many of them are asynchronous.
 I created asynchronous API.
 Please, if you found any bug or you need custom API, create an issue or pull request.